 Digital Publications currently has 13 projects in development, many of which involve Brown students, faculty and designers, according to Levy.
 “This portfolio is ever-growing,” she said.
 “The work is happening in the library, but its impact is global.”

 Riva encourages students, scholars and educators from inside and outside the Brown community to pursue digital publishing opportunities.
 “My best advice to my colleagues is to work with your imagination and find new forms that suit your research,” Riva said.
 “Digital formats can liberate our creativity.”

-Benicio Beatty is a contributing writer and copy editor for The Brown Daily Herald.
-He is studying public health on the pre-med track.
+Benicio Beatty is a staff writer and a copy editor.
+He is studying Public Health on the pre-med track.
 In his free time, Benicio enjoys playing with his dog Tivoli and constructing time capsules.